fen9li/dbdata_mover/README.md

 # dbdata_mover
-Export / Import data from / into mysql instance data
+Export / Import database data from / into mysql instance

 ## clone this repo
 ```